 Once you understand how the SBIR grant proposal review process actually works, following this strategy is what will sway the review panels and the all-important program director (the key person that makes a funding decision).

-In this article, I’ve pulled together the strategies I wish I knew before I wrote my first SBIR grant proposal.
+In this article, I’ve pulled together the strategies I wish I had known before I wrote my first SBIR grant proposal.

 I know how hard it can be to find real SBIR proposal examples.
 And not just examples, but successful strategies to navigate the process.